Azure Kubernetes Service (AKS)

 In the Review + create blade, review the details you provided for deploying Oracle WebLogic Server on AKS.
 If you want to make changes to any of the fields, click < previous or click on the respective blade and update the details.

-If you want to use this template to automate the deployment, download it by selecting Download a template for automation.
+If you want to use the underlying template to further customize it yourself (for example, as part of your CI/CD pipeline), download it by selecting Download a template for automation.

-Click Create to create this offer.
+Click Create to start the deployment.
 This process may take 30 to 60 minutes.

 Template outputs

-After clicking Create to create this offer, you will go to the Deployment is in progress page.
-When the deployment is completed, the page shows Your deployment is complete.
+After clicking Create, you will go to the Deployment is in progress page.
+When the deployment is complete, the page shows Your deployment is complete.
 In the left panel, select Outputs.
 These are the outputs from the deployment.
-The following table is a reference guide to the deployment outputs.
+The following table is a reference to the deployment outputs.

 Field Description